-While numerous issues involving IPOs have been widely studied, those most relevant to this study address share performance up to three years following the IPOs.
-Jain and Kini (1994) showed low performance of IPOs for up to three years after the offering, and Loughran and Ritter (1995) reported that IPO stocks yielded an average of 5% over a one-year post-IPO period, compared to 12% for a comparably-sized non-IPO benchmark.
+Studies involving IPOs have covered a wide range of issues and those most relevant to this paper address share performance up to three years following firms’ IPOs.
+Jain and Kini (1994) showed low performance of firms for up to three years following the IPOs and Loughran and Ritter (1995) reported that IPO stocks yielded an average of 5% over a one-year post-IPO period, compared to 12% for a comparably-sized non-IPO benchmark stock.
 In a seminal paper, Ritter and Welch (2002) investigated the long-term performance of IPOs and found that the three-year average market-adjusted return on IPOs was a negative 23.4%.
 In contrast, a study conducted by Goergen et al. (2009) on IPOs in France and Germany issued during the period 1996–2000 found no significant abnormal returns.
-Chang et al. (2017) found that applying a simple buy-and-hold strategy for three years after the purchase of one share of every company issuing an IPO between 1980 and 2015 would yield an 18.7% decline in value, with shares of technological firms exhibiting even greater declines.
+Chang et al. (2017) found that applying a simple buy and hold strategy for three years after the purchase of one share of every company issuing an IPO between 1980 and 2015 would yield an 18.7% decline in value, with shares of technology firms exhibiting even greater declines.

-Researchers have also been puzzled about declines in returns close to the expiration of IPO lock-up periods, and some studies have concluded that the market reacts negatively to lock-up periods expirations.
-The research of Ofek (2000), conducted in the United States from 1996 through 1998, found an abnormal negative return during this period as well as a 1% to 3% drop in the stock price, and a 40% increase in volume 180 days after the IPO.
-Examining IPOs in the United States from 1988 through 1997, Bradley et al. (2001) (See also, Brav and Gompers [2003], and Field and Hanka [2001]) all observed negative abnormal returns of approximately 2% near the time of the lock-up period’s expiration.
-Komenkul, & Kiranand (2017) found to have positive and significant CAAR of 5.57%, 36 months post IPO in ASEAN (Association of Southeast Asian Nations) countries between 1986 and 2014.
-Malaysia (Singapore) presents the highest (lowest) CAAR of 57.25% (-39.4%) 3 years post IPO.
-Thakoret at. al. (2017). distinguish between pharma and biopharmaceutical companies.
-Their findings indicate that, for the period 2015 - 1980, the biotech (pharma) sector produced the lowest (highest) average annual returns of 6% (14%) per year.
-The biotech sector was also characterized by the highest volatility and the lowest Sharp index during this period.
-They confirm that almost all biotech companies are loss making enterprises.
+Researchers have also been puzzled about declines in returns close to the expiration of IPO lock-up periods, and some studies have concluded that the market reacts negatively to lock-up period expirations.
+The research of Ofek (2000), conducted in the United States from 1996 through 1998, found an abnormal negative return during the lock-up expiration period, as well as a 1% to 3% drop in the stock price and a 40% increase in volume of trading 180 days after the IPO.
+Examining IPOs in the United States from 1988 through 1997, Bradley et al. (2001) (see also, Brav and Gompers [2003]; and Field and Hanka [2001]) observed negative abnormal returns of approximately 2% near the time of the lock-up period’s expiration.
+Komenkul and Kiranand (2017) found positive and significant CAARs of 5.57% 36 months post-IPO in ASEAN (Association of Southeast Asian Nations) countries between 1986 and 2014.
+Malaysia and Singapore present the highest and lowest CAARs of 57.25% and -39.4%, respectively, three years post-IPO.

+Thakor et al. (2017) distinguish between pharma and biopharmaceutical companies.
+Their findings indicate that, for the period 2015–1980, the pharma and biotechnology sectors produced the lowest and highest average annual returns of 6% and 14%, respectively, per year.
+The biotechnology sector was also characterized by the highest volatility and the lowest Sharpe index during this period.
+Thakor et al. (2017) confirm that almost all biotechnology companies are loss-making enterprises.